Welcome to Grafton Community Television

 Annual Town Meeting To Be Rebroadcast On Grafton Community Television

-Grafton Community Television will show a rebroadcast of the May 11th Annual Town Meeting.
-The Town Meeting, recorded by GCTV Public Access Assistants Bill Robidoux and Richard Schultze, will be broadcast on GCTV's Government access channel Charter Channel 192 / Verizon Channel 33 on the following schedule:Tuesdays at 2:00 PM, Wednesdays at 1:00 PM, Thursdays at 11:00 AM, Fridays at 2:00 PM, Saturdays at 6:00 PM and Sundays at 11:30 AM.
-The meeting will also be available on GCTV's Video on Demand
+Grafton Community Television will air a rebroadcast of the May 9th Annual Town Meeting.
+The Town Meeting, recorded by GCTV Public Access Assistants Bill Robidoux and Richard Schultze, will be broadcast on GCTV's Government access channel Charter Channel 192 / Verizon Channel 33.
+The program will also be available for viewing on GCTV's Video On Demand.

 Grafton Community Television Programs Now Available On ROKU